 Tweet in your mother tongue on Saturday, the 21st of February.

-Schools and universities – check out UNESCO’s list of suggested activities to mark the day.
+Schools and universities – check out UNESCO’s page of suggested activities to mark the day.

 On Saturday, the 21st of February 2015, join us in our Google Hangout On Air where we (Multilingual Parenting Coaches) discuss the theme for this year’s IMLD “Inclusion in and through education: Language counts” and talk a about bilingual children.
 We will also answer questions placed to us during the broadcast.
 Welcome!